vaslabs/sbt-kubeyml/site/docs/ingress/index.md

 ---
 # Ingress

-This generates an ingress as defined here https://kubernetes.io/docs/concepts/services-networking/ingress/#the-ingress-resource minus the apiVersion which still uses the extension/v1beta1 (see [here](https://github.com/vaslabs/sbt-kubeyml/issues/37) for progress)
+This generates an ingress as defined [here](https://kubernetes.io/docs/concepts/services-networking/ingress/#the-ingress-resource)

 The ingress derives some properties from the service but it requires you to set the hostname.